yoctoproject/poky/documentation/ref-manual/faq.rst

 **Q:** The files provided by my ``*-native`` recipe do not appear to be available to other recipes.
-Files are missing from the native sysroot, my recipe is installing to the wrong place, or I am getting permissions errors during the do_install task in my recipe!
+Files are missing from the native sysroot, my recipe is installing to the wrong place, or I am getting permissions errors during the :ref:`ref-tasks-install` task in my recipe!
 What is wrong?

 **A:** This situation results when a build system does not recognize the environment variables supplied to it by :term:`BitBake`.
 The